aladshaw3/fennec/README.md

 FENNEC
 =====

+WARNING: This code is NO LONGER actively maintained in this repo.
+Go to https://github.com/awiechert/Fennec for a maintained version.

 Fallout Estimated Numerically from Nuclear Events in Cities <Version 0.1a>

 This is a MOOSE application being currently constructed with the express purpose of simulating radioactive particle fallout following a nuclear event or explosion in an urban area.